7 Essential Tips for Garage Door Installation Planning

 Check Codes, Permits, and HOA Requirements

-Even if the hardware is on site, you need to verify legal requirements before installation.
-Start by reviewing local zoning regulations to confirm allowable door size, setback impacts, driveway slopes, and street-facing aesthetics.
+Verify legal requirements before installation.
+Review local zoning for door size, setbacks, driveway slopes, and street-facing aesthetics.

 Plan for Insulation, Weather Sealing, and Security